-This is an oral comprehensive required of all physics seniors.
+This is an oral comprehensive examinations required of all physics seniors.
 0 credits.
 On demand.
-All physics courses above 104 have Physics 103 and 104 as a prerequisite.

 Required courses

 POLS 102.
 American Politics

 This course seeks to explain American politics as the interaction among political thought, economic, political, and social structures, and the struggle for human rights.
 Grounded in an understanding of the clash between economic elites and democratic forces during the Constitutional period, the course then traces this dynamic into the basic governmental structure, political parties and elections, media influence, and political struggle for human rights.
 Finally, the course explores the possibilities for change under the current political/economic/social structures.
 3 credits.
 Fall and Spring.